Agriculture in Senegal: Sugar

 The production of sugar in Senegal started back in September 1972, when the Compagnie Sucrière Sénégalaise, CSS, produced its first sugar cubes.
-CSS benefits from a de facto monopoly and subsidies from the government, which maintain its capacity to plant and process sugar cane, then refines and commercialize the sugar produced in the forms of cubes, powder and crystallized sugar.
-This year, CSS' production was estimated at 800,000 tons of sugar cane, from which nearly 90,500 tons of sugar was produced.
+CSS benefits from a de facto monopoly and subsidies from the government, which maintain its capacity to plant and process sugar cane, then refines and commercializes the sugar produced in the forms of cubes, powder and crystallized sugar.
+This year, CSS's production was estimated at 800,000 tons of sugar cane, from which nearly 90,500 tons of sugar were produced.
 With an average yield of 120 tons/hectare, CSS cultivates 7,500 hectares of commercial cane on the Senegal River valley in northern Senegal.
 The company employs 3,000 permanent workers and 2,000 seasonal workers.

-During the period 2002-2005 CSS faced serious competition from illegal imports of cheaper sugar, mainly from Mauritania which grows cane and processes sugar in the same river valley on the other side of the border.
+During the period 2002-2005 CSS faced serious competition from illegal imports of cheaper sugar, mainly from Mauritania, which grows cane and processes sugar in the same river valley on the other side of the border.
 These imports were estimated at 30,000 to 40,000 tons.
 These imports have decreased significantly in 2006 according to CSS authorities with the support of Customs services.
-CSS' ambition is to increase its production meet the national consumption level of 150,000 tons of sugar.
+CSS's ambition is to increase its production to meet the national consumption level of 150,000 tons of sugar.
 This will require a production of 923,000 to 1 million tons of cane.
-CSS is reported to have the processing capacity to reach this level of production but it will have to increase its cultivated area by 500 hectares.
-Currently CSS imports 33,000 tons of sugar to compensate the deficit.
-In 2006, these imports costed about $875 thousand to the company.
+CSS is reported to have the processing capacity to reach this level of production, but it will have to increase its cultivated area by 500 hectares.
+Currently, CSS imports 33,000 tons of sugar to compensate for the deficit.
+In 2006, these imports cost about $875 thousand to the company.

 Livestock

-The livestock population includes 3.1 million cattle and 8.7 million sheep and goats.
-Most cattle systems using feed lots.
+The livestock population includes 3.1 million cattle, and 8.7 million sheep and goats.
+Most cattle systems use feed lots.
 Despite a significant livestock population, Senegal remains a net importer of meat, especially live sheep during periods of peak consumption (major religious holidays and events).
 The total production of meat was about 100,000 tons in 2003, which is equivalent to a per capita consumption of 11.5 kg below the government's objective of 14 kg.